 Family law encompasses a wide range of domestic issues, from divorce to custody and support.
-Whether you are initiating a case in court or responding to someone else’s petition, having legal representation is key for protecting your rights and ensuring that you are treated fairly in court.
+Whether you are initiating a case in court or responding to someone else’s petition, having legal representation is key to protecting your rights and making sure that you are treated fairly in court.
 An Oklahoma City family law attorney can listen to your goals before developing a strategy that furthers your aims in court.

 We work efficiently to resolve disputes so you are not caught in an endless cycle of court dates and litigation.
 If your case requires fierce advocacy and representation in court, our trial-ready lawyers can act decisively to achieve your goals

 Marriage and divorce rates in Oklahoma City reveal notable trends compared to national averages.
-The city has one of the highest Millennial marriage rates in the country, with 38.7% of Millennials currently married.
+The city has one of the highest Gen Z marriage rates in the country, with 6.73% of married Gen Z members living in the state.

 Overall, 49% of men and women in Oklahoma City are married.
 Divorce rates also stand out, with 14% of women and 10% of men reporting being divorced.
 Among women aged 30 to 35, about 13% gave birth in the past year.
 Many of those births likely occurred at local facilities such as Integris Baptist Medical Center, one of the city’s leading hospitals for maternity care.